 What is newborn photography?

-A newborn photography session ideally takes place in your baby's first 5-15 days.
+A newborn photoshoot ideally takes place in your baby's first 5-15 days.
 My sessions take place in the comfort of your own home, so it's very relaxed and you have everything to hand.
 I bring all the kit I need to give you the kind of photos you see in my newborn portfolio.
 There are lots of different kinds of newborn photography - my style is very relaxed and natural.

 How long will the session last?

 I allow at least 3 hours for a newborn photo session.
-This is not constant photography, but allows plenty of time for breaks for feeds, changes and anything else your baby needs.
+This is not constant photography, but allows plenty of time for feeds, changes and anything else your baby needs.
 You and and your baby should feel relaxed, so by allowing lots of time, there is no stress to finish within any set time limits.
 Of course, if your baby is fast asleep and photographed easily within an hour or two, I'll be out of your way as quick as I can.

 What should I prepare?

 I bring my studio kit and everything I need for newborn photos to your home, including a beanbag for photographing baby on and a selection of coloured blanket backdrops.
 If you have any special mementoes - a personal blanket, a soft toy, etc - that you'd like included, then please have these to hand.
 When you book, I'll provide an advice sheet with a little more information on the space I need and what to have ready when I arrive.

 Will you pose my baby or use props?

 My relaxed natural style means I don't use many props and I like to pose babies as you might find them authentically.
 You're unlikely to chance upon a baby in a flowerpot or bucket, and you would never find them holding their own head up on their hands, so I don't photograph them like this.
 If that's what you'd like, then I'd be happy to put you in touch with trained local photographers that can give you this.
 But hopefully you're here because you like a more natural style.
 I will use some simple gentle posing to give you beautiful natural photos of your baby.